 Step 4.
 Apply online.

-Once you’ve compared your credit card options, made sure you meet the eligibility criteria and organized the necessary documents, you can select the ‘Go to Site’ button to begin your secure online application.
-This should only take around 10 to 15 minutes if you have all of the relevant details handy.
+Once you’ve compared your options, made sure you meet the eligibility criteria and organized the necessary documents, you can select the ‘Go to Site’ button to begin your secure online application.
+This should only take around 10 minutes if you have all of the relevant details handy.
 Once you’ve submitted your application, you should receive your response within 60 seconds.
 You’ll either be approved, rejected or, if the bank needs to investigate a detail of your application in further detail, left pending.